 - Support that is expressed as a percentage of someone's income or a percentage of the total expense.

-- For example, a payment for child care expenses which is expressed in an order or agreement as, "the payor will pay 55% of the child care expense each month" is not sufficiently clear for the MEO to monitor or enforce.
+- For example, a payment for child care expenses that is expressed in an order or agreement as "the payor will pay 55% of the child care expense each month" is not sufficiently clear for the MEO to monitor or enforce.
 This does not mean that the amount is not due and owing, but rather, that this payment will not be enforced by the MEO.

 - Support that requires calculation each year, based on an exchange of tax returns or financial information between parties.

 - The MEO will not get involved in calculating what the amount should be.
-It will continue to collect the old amount in the order until it is advised that the new amount has been calculated.
+The MEO will continue to collect the previous amount in the order until it is advised that the new amount has been calculated.

 - Amounts owing under a property settlement.